 There is little that Simon Kidston doesn’t know about the classic car game.
 Having started as a “dogsbody” at Coys, the British auction house, he learned the trade, studied the cars, got to know the movers and shakers and ended up running Brooks, before setting up independently, in 2006.
-And because he’s seen it all before, nothing phases the 52-year old when it comes to restoring classic cars.
+And because he’s seen it all before, nothing phases the 52-year old when it comes to restoring classic cars – even the sight of a stoved-in Lamborghini Countach.

-However, that wasn’t all there was to take in about the Lamborghini.
-The rare, 1977 LP400 model, the very first edition of the legendary Countach, had been gathering dust and a fair helping of rust, “somewhere in the Middle East” for more than 30 years, after the original owner mothballed it.
+However, that wasn’t all there was to take in about this particular Lamborghini Countach.
+The rare, 1977 LP400 model, the very first edition of the legendary supercar, had been gathering dust and a fair helping of rust, “somewhere in the Middle East” for more than 30 years, after the original owner mothballed it.

 This was about the only positive piece of news about the project.
 Despite suffering a broken leg in the accident, the owner kept hold of the car, putting it to one side of their collection.
 Many would have parted company with an untamed supercar that had got the better of them in the heat of the moment.
 Chances are, it would have then been sold for parts.